Dear Mr. Brown,

 As with social media, following your adventurer’s blog can help you feel connected with them even when you are not communicating directly and each of these methods allows you to go back and see their happy face when you might be missing them.
 At the same time, it allows you to see more of their lives and therefore know specifics to ask them about the next time you speak via Whatsapp, Skype, or email, bringing it all full circle.

-I hope this list of modes of communication for communicating internationally as well as general estimates of how frequently and deeply you can expect to connect through each is helpful for you.
+We hope this list of modes of communication for communicating internationally as well as general estimates of how frequently and deeply you can expect to connect through each is helpful for you.
 Let us know if there are any other forms of staying in touch you have found useful or if you have doubts about how to best utilize or manage any of these.
 Just as we hope to be a source of knowledge for your traveling loved one, we want to be here to help YOU through this journey as well!
 Much love to all you parents and family members making the effort you’ve already made to find this article; you are much appreciated!